 The story is similar for Valentino Khan, however, his use of ghost producers slipped under the radar a little, perhaps because he’s not as big a name as FISHER.
 A quick search for Lick it on BMI reveals Chris Lake is given composer credits on this track too.
 These findings confirm what many house music fans have long suspected—that Chris Lake’s signature sound is behind many modern house tracks.

 Ghost production also works perfectly well for the likes of FISHER and Valentino Khan.
+They’ve established themselves as top-level brands in the music industry and have been touring the world non-stop for the last few years.
 Anyone who has been to see FISHER perform a DJ set knows that he is a blast to watch with fantastic energy.
 While FISHER and Valentino Khan are busy making fans happy with awesome sets, they can pay a talented producer such as Chris Lake to help create music that fits their image.

 Bringing this argument to its endpoint, ghost production benefits the fans too.
 Under a ghost production arrangement, FISHER and Valentino Khan can continue to wow crowds at festivals and nightclubs all over the planet on a busy tour schedule.
 At the same time, fans who want to hear fresh sounds from these artists can do so, thanks to ghost production facilitating it.